Sex offender freed to attend mother’s Seattle memorial returns to custody

 A registered sex offender facing federal gun charges who was released by a judge so he could attend his mother’s memorial returned to federal detention without incident, according to the U.S. Attorney’s Office.

 Prosecutors last week had opposed the release of Leandre Antoine Gaines, 36, so he could attend a memorial for his mother on Friday.
-However, U.S. Magistrate Judge Mary Alice Theiler — while acknowledging Gaines posed a flight risk and potential threat to the community — said she believed he would benefit from attending the memorial, which was held at a south Rainier Valley community center.
+However, U.S. Magistrate Judge Mary Alice Theiler — while acknowledging Gaines posed a flight risk and potential threat to the community — said she believed he would benefit from attending the memorial, which was held at a community center in Rainier Valley.

-She allowed him to be released from the Federal Detention Center in SeaTac on Friday for seven hours so he could attend the memorial.
+The judge allowed him to be released from the Federal Detention Center in SeaTac on Friday for seven hours.
 Theiler ordered him to be fitted with a GPS-location ankle bracelet and told Gaines to report back to the detention center by 6 p.m.
 Friday.

 Assistant U.S. Attorney Bruce Miyake said Gaines was released and returned without incident, in accordance with the judge’s order.